 If your apartment requires maintenance, you may call Housing Services Maintenance (509-335-1541).
-Excessive maintenance is eventually reflected in the rental rate; therefore, you are requested to reduce the number of maintenance calls.
+Excessive maintenance is eventually reflected in the monthly rate; therefore, you are requested to reduce the number of maintenance calls.
 You will be charged for any repairs that are made due to your neglect or failure to follow directions or exercise normal care.

 Frost accumulates on the freezer compartment and should be removed when it becomes 1/4 to 1/2 inch thick.
 Do not use a sharp-pointed or sharp-edged instrument, since this may damage the freezer liner, and you will be charged the cost of replacement.
 Freezers may be defrosted by turning the temperature control to defrost, removing all food items from the refrigerator and freezer compartments and either allowing the unit to sit overnight or placing pans of hot water in the freezer to hasten the defrost process.
 Once the frost has melted into the chiller tray, dump the water and clean the tray.
 Wipe down the inside and outside of the freezer and refrigerator with hot soapy water.